 Although I try and keep the information in the site updated as much as possible, in a rapidly moving world, situations can change daily.
 Therefore please use the site as an approximate guide, and in conjunction with other resources in order to form your view on driving conditions, roads, safety etc.

 Scotland Car Rental –

 Sixt, Hertz, Europcar, National, Alamo, Avis,Budget, Thrifty are all represented in the major towns and Cities of Glasgow, Edinburgh, Dundee, Inverness, and Perth.
 Europcar and Avis have branches in Kirkwall in the Orkney Islands and Lerwick and Sumburgh in the Shetland Islands (though I was unable to book online for either location with Europcar when I tried).
 Hertz have branches in Fraserburgh and Livingston.
-Scotland is also included on car rental broker sites such as Argus Car Hire.
-It will also feature on the main web discount sites like ebookers.com. or Expedia
+Scotland is also included on car rental broker sites and web discount sites such as Expedia.

 Scotland Self Drive Rules-

-A photo ID from your own country should be adequate to drive for up to a year in Scotland though if not written in Roman alphabet, eg Chinese, Russian, it may be advisable to get an International Driving Permit.
 The big companies should allow cars to be taken on ferries to or from the Islands (Europcar definitely do) but you should advise them at the time of booking if you intend to do this.
-I believe the outlets on the Shetlands and Orkney Isles are franchises so I was unable to arrange one way rental when I tried.
-Local companies based on the Islands will have varying rules about where their cars can be taken – For instance in the Outer Hebrides, Lewis Car Rental don’t allow cars to be taken onto Skye, or Mainland Scotland, however driving on Uist and Barra is allowed.
-You should check terms when booking.
+Local companies based on the islands will have varying rules about where their cars can be taken –Some may not allow vehicles to be taken to other islands.